Late May / Early June, 2026

 Here’s the ride on Ride with GPS.

 I wanted to explore the hillier area to the East of Albi, and in particular the Notheast.
 This is the result.
 I made a mistake in Ambialet so ignore that part of the GPX file.
+This loop is about 103 km with 5,200 feet of climbing.

 The road along the river, the D700 is almost like a bike path, very relaxing.
 But towards Albi, I rode up two completely unnecessary but fun and steep little climbs, just to make things a little more interesting.